doombubbles/bg3-mods/README.md

 - Reduced the Ki Point costs of most Disciple of the Elements spells by 1.
 - Touch of the Storm and Chill of the Mountain also activate Extra Attack
-- Improved Elemental Casting has the added effect: Bonuses you receive to your Unarmed Damage also apply to damage you deal with your Disciple of the Elements spells.
+- Improved Elemental Casting has the added effect: Your passive features that boost Unarmed Attack damage also apply to damage you deal with your Disciple of the Elements spells.

 ## Feats